ourresearch/get-unsub/README.md

-The is the source for the UI of Unpaywall Journals.
+The is the source for the UI of Unsub.
 There is a [separate repo](https://github.com/ourresearch/jump-api) for the API and backend.

 # unpaywall-journals